aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-sine-wave-gravity.png)\

 Uh oh.
 We can no longer count when the waveform crosses the x-axis.
 We'll have to isolate user acceleration in order to use our x-axis method of counting steps.
-In our perfect world, when the phone is held consistently as drawn above, we can isolate user acceleration like so:
+We can isolate user acceleration like so:

 $a_{t} = a_{u} + a_{g}$\
 $a_{t} = a_{u} - 0.98$\
 $a_{u} = a_{t} + 0.98$

-This means that we can simply add 0.98 to every single y value, resulting in the first graph we saw.
+This means that we can simply add 0.98 to every single y value, resulting in the first graph we saw, and making our step counting once again a matter of counting the points when the sine wave crosses the x-axis in the positive direction.

 What if, however, our silly stick man holds the phone in a more wonky, but still consistent, position?

 ![](chapter-figures/figure-xyz-wonky.png)\